sylhare/sylhare.github.io/_posts/2022/2022-06-21-Google-analytics.md

 </script>
 ```

-As per Google, the property ID may represent measurement for different Google products (Universal Analytics "_UA-XXXXXXXX_",
+As per Google, the property ID may represent a measurement for different Google products (Universal Analytics "_UA-XXXXXXXX_",
 Google Analytics 4 property "_G-XXXXXXXX_", Google Ads "_AW-XXXXXXXX_" and more).
 To collect for [**both**][9] GA4 and UA properties, can be done via adding a config tag `gtag('config', 'XXXXXXXX');`
 per property.